 Transfer Credit for College Courses Taken Prior to Matriculation

-> Incoming students who have taken a course(s) at another college or university during high school may request Georgetown credit (at most 12 credits) provided all of the following guidelines are met:
+Incoming students who have taken a course(s) at another college or university (including community colleges) during high school may request Georgetown credit (at most 12 credits) provided all of the following guidelines are met:

-> - the course was taught at a four year accredited college (community college is not transferrable) or university, not at your high school;
+- the course was taught at an accredited college or university, not at your high school;

-> - the course was taught by a regular member of the college or university faculty, not a high school instructor given associate status by the college or university;
+- the course was taught by a regular member of the college or university faculty, not a high school instructor given associate status by the college or university;

 - the course was open to regular college or university students and was not designed specifically for high school students;

 - the course was recorded by the college or university on an official transcript, and would be credited toward that college’s or university’s degree;

 - the course did not count toward fulfillment of a high school graduation requirement;

 - the course was taken during junior year in high school or later;